 According to a Clements Worldwide study, Americans face the greatest risk for being sued.
 The risk is even higher if you own real estate.
 Are you willing to roll the dice on your future?
 Investing in real estate without asset protection is like betting against the house.
-You might come out on top, or you could lose everything.
+You might come out on top, but you're more likely to lose everything.

 Asset protection was a tool of the rich for generations.
-Regular folk usually weren’t aware of access protection or unable to afford it.
+Regular folk usually weren't aware of strategies to protect wealth (such as the anonymous trust LLC), or they were unable to afford it.
 Today these techniques are accessible to everyone, thanks in large part to the introduction of two new legal structures.

 In the past, investors held companies under their name or a single entity.
 This created a jackpot scenario, where successful litigators could access the person's entire wealth.
 Savvy investors would spread assets between multiple entities, but creating and maintaining a host of businesses proved too expensive for most.

-The Series LLC changed the way assets are held.
-It makes it possible to spread assets across multiple holding companies, but reduces the filing and management expense to that comparable with a single LLC (learn the basics of the LLC structure).
+The series LLC changed the way assets are held.
+It makes it possible to spread assets across multiple holding companies, but reduces the filing and management expense to that comparable with a single LLC.
+For more information, learn the basics of the LLC structure.

 Using a trust in this manner allows you to hide the ownership information of your company, including its assets.
 As a result, plaintiffs are unable to identify you or target you based on whatever juicy assets may be ripe for the picking.
 That information is invisible.

-In any case, here’s what you should and shouldn’t do:
+In any case, here's a short list of what you should and shouldn't do.

 Individuals have the least protection of any entity.
 Maintaining ownership status as yourself is the worst possible scenario and leaves you open to the maximum level of risk.
 A simple mishap, such as someone slipping while on your property and being denied insurance coverage, could result in a devastating legal battle and even wipe out your life savings.